 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) is the US federal government’s lead alcohol agency.
-It’s responsible for providing alcohol information to the American public.
-Because it speaks with federal authority it is essential that its information be clear and accurate.
-Unfortunately, much of the government alcohol information is erroneous or misleading
+It’s responsible for providing alcohol information to the public.
+Because it speaks with federal authority it’s essential that its information be clear and accurate.
+But is the government alcohol information erroneous?
+Yes, much of it is.
+And much more is misleading.

 Alcohol and Health